Skip to main content

 Q Will filing Form N245 stop bailiffs coming to my home?

-Filing the form does not automatically stop enforcement as a matter of law, but the application triggers the court to consider whether to suspend the warrant.
-In practice, many enforcement agents pause action once they are aware an N245 has been lodged.
-It is sensible to notify the enforcement company in writing that an application has been made and to keep proof of that notification.
-There is no guarantee enforcement will halt until the court makes an order.
+Filing the form does not automatically stop enforcement as a matter of law, but the application triggers the process in CPR rule 83.7: the court sends your application to the creditor, who has a fixed window to object.
+If the creditor does not object in time, a court officer can suspend the warrant on the terms you offered without a hearing.
+If the creditor tells the court it wants the enforcement agent to proceed, a hearing before a District Judge is listed instead.
+It is sensible to notify the enforcement company in writing that an application has been made and to keep proof of that notification — there is no guarantee enforcement pauses before the court actually makes an order.

 Q What is the court fee for Form N245?